agraliozgur/LLM-RAG-Enterprise-Knowledge-Assistant/README.md

    models:
      llm_model_name: "./models/my_finetuned_flan_t5_large"
    ```
-4. Future scripts will load your local checkpoint instead of the base model from Hugging Face.
+4. Future scripts will saving & reusing a Fine-Tuned model and load your local checkpoint instead of the base model from Hugging Face.

 ---